What are Personality Disorders?

 A person with Borderline Personality Disorder will engage in impulsive and sometimes dangerous behavior.
 These behavioral patterns often defy logic and reason.
 A person with BPD may accrue large amounts of credit card debt, gamble irresponsibly, have promiscuous sex, use drugs and alcohol, commit petty crimes, or drive dangerously.
 By behaving in this matter, they can put themselves at risk and jeopardize their personal and work relationships.

 People with Borderline Personality Disorder often experience intense mood swings.
 They may seem to be fine one minute and then fly off the handle the next.
 From an outside perspective, it may be hard to tell what set the person off in the first place.
 This is because a person with BPD doesn’t relate to their environment in the same way that people who don’t have BPD do.
-They can become incredibly irritated and depressed as the result of an event or situation that others might not even notice.
+They can become incredibly irritated and depressed as a result of an event or situation that others might not even notice.
 People with Borderline Personality Disorder usually have a complex relationship with their emotions.
 They can quickly flip from feelings of profound emptiness and hopelessness to hysterical rage.
-When they are in this state, interactions, or interventions by their loved ones often exasperate the situation and make it worse.
+When they are in this state, interactions or interventions by their loved ones often exasperate the situation and make it worse.

 How to Help a Loved One with Borderline Personality Disorder

 The medical community still does not fully understand what causes a person to develop Borderline Personality Disorder.
 Some evidence points to biological factors that can increase a person’s likelihood of having BPS if they have a family history of the disorder.
 There are also some environmental factors that can contribute to the development of Borderline Personality Disorder.
-Childhood abuse or a hectic home life can increase the risk of developing the disorder.
+Childhood abuse or hectic home life can increase the risk of developing the disorder.
 There may also be a physical anomaly in the brains of people with BPD that can decrease their ability to manage their emotions and impulses.

 People with Borderline Personality Disorder can learn to live with the illness through a combination of education and therapy.
 By talking through their emotions and receiving feedback from a trained mental health professional, a person with BPD can make huge strides.
 There is a path to recovery for people diagnosed with BPD.
 They can immerse themselves in psychotherapy or attend a residential psychiatric treatment center like D’Amore Healthcare.
 People with Borderline Personality Disorder can build the skills necessary to allow them to regulate volatile emotions.
 With help, they can learn to manage impulsive behaviors and improve their ability to maintain healthy relationships.